conorflynn/nipapd/README.rst

 still auto-generate the config and copy the base schema sqlite database in if none are in there.
 If the files do exist, though, it will skip that part.

-If you want data persistence for the database (I imagine you do), you will need to create a volume on the postgres container for /var/lib/postgresql.
-For example, adding the argument
-``-v /opt/docker/volumes/nipap/db:/var/lib/postgresql`` or wherever you wish to store the data on the host.
+If you want to make it a bit simpler, you can put all of the environment variables in a separate file and add the argument ``--env-file <file>``.